TeodorKoynov/TeodorKoynov/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on improving my skills
 - 🌱 I’m currently learning Web
-- 📫 How to reach me: hard
+- 📫 How to reach me: @teodorkoynov
-- ⚡ Fun fact: I am a noobie
+- ⚡ Fun fact: I like web
 <!--
 **TeodorKoynov/TeodorKoynov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on improving my skills
-- 🌱 I’m currently learning C#
-- 📫 How to reach me: hard
-- ⚡ Fun fact: I am a noobie
--->